theluqmn/theluqmn/README.md

-chief yapping officer, PhD in talking.
+the renaissance man, chief yapping officer with a PhD in talking.
+Pushing myself to the limits, and changing every game i step into - using my skillset and resources, by working on projects and realising my ambitions.

 visit [**theluqmn.com**](https://theluqmn.com), and also check out my weekly newsletter—the [**revelations**](https://revelations.theluqmn.com).